Deserve Pro Mastercard Reviews - Ideal Cash Back Cards?

-The Deserve Pro Mastercard is a cash-back rewards credit card that provides three different ways to earn rewards and has a credit limit of up to $10,000.
+The Deserve Pro Mastercard is a rewards credit card with three different rewards tiers and a free yearly Priority Pass Select membership.

 - Car rentals

 The fine print offers no further explanation for the “general entertainment” section but, based on our research and experience, common purchases in this category are museums, tickets to performances, zoos and the like.

 We believe you could spend around $3,700 a year in this category, based on spending data from the Bureau of Labor Statistics.
 This would result in 11,100 points, or $110 (one cent per point).